 - AW – is for high-rise multi-family residential and commercial buildings.

 These standards are also given a number.
 The higher the number, the stronger and more water-resistant the product is.

-When purchasing new windows, make sure that you’re buying products that meet or exceed these standards.
+When considering a window replacement, make sure that you’re buying products that meet or exceed these standards.
 These standards are in place to reduce the impact on our environment, while also allowing you to save energy and money.